Working with Blueshift sandbox accounts

 Load testing

-- If you need to test at scale, please get in touch with Blueshift Support to coordinate a suitable test plan.
+• If you need to test at scale, you can contact Blueshift Support to coordinate a suitable test plan.

 Best practices

-- Use CloudApp to test webhook payloads and verify endpoint behavior.
+• Utilize CloudApp integrations to inspect webhook payloads and validate endpoint behavior.

-- Please don't use a sandbox for any real-time load or deliverability testing.
+• Please don't use sandbox accounts for real-time load or deliverability testing.

 Comments